 Formula E E-Prix

-Recognised as a UNESCO World Heritage Site in 2010, the fortified citadel of Ad Diriyah and its limestone plateau will provide the backdrop to the first race in the Formula E 2018/19 Championship.
+Recognised as a UNESCO World Heritage Site in 2010, the fortified citadel of Ad Diriyah and its limestone plateau will provide the backdrop to the double-header that will kick off the 2019/2020 season of the Formula E Championship.
 The 21 corners and bends of the 2.49 km long circuit evoke the sand dunes of the Arabian Desert.

-The Chilean capital is set to host the Formula E Championship for the fifth consecutive year, this time on a new circuit that promises opportunities for spectacular passes.
+The Chilean capital is set to host the Formula E Championship for the third year running, this time on a new circuit that promises opportunities for spectacular passes.
 The 14 bends alternate with a long straight and a sweeping semi-circular curve around the Movistar Arena, in the heart of O’Higgins Park, the second largest public park in Chile.

-With 21 curves spread over 2.84 km and the Marconi obelisk as its reference point, the Italian E-Prix returns for the second consecutive year to the EUR neighbourhood in the Eternal City.
-With EUR’s rationalist architecture providing the backdrop, this is the ideal racing circuit for strategists to put their skills in symmetry and geometry to the test.
+With 21 curves spread over 2.84 km and the Marconi obelisk as its reference point, the Italian E-Prix returns for the third consecutive year to the EUR neighbourhood in the Eternal City.
+With EUR’s rationalist architecture providing the backdrop, this is the ideal racing circuit for strategists to test their skills.